wanze/SeoMaestro/README.md

 A ProcessWire module helping you to manage SEO related tasks like a boss! 😎✌️

 * Automatically generates and maintains a XML sitemap from your pages.
-* Includes a Fieldtype and Inputfield to manage sitemap settings and meta data for pages (title, description, opengraph, twitter etc.).
+* Includes a Fieldtype and Inputfield to manage sitemap settings and meta data for pages (title, description, canonical url, Opengraph, Twitter etc.).
 * Multi language support for the sitemap and meta data.
 * Configure default values for meta data on template level and let pages inherit or overwrite them individually.
 * Map existing fields to meta data, reducing the need to duplicate content.
+* Live preview for content editors how the entered meta data appears on Google.

 ## Requirements